 In Paladin, you can view item costs in different units, such as thousand board feet (MBF), thousand square foot (MSF), tons, and order multiples.
 This information can be viewed in both Paladin’s Inventory and PO modules.
-This feature is especially useful for products that are priced by suppliers in a different unit of measure rather than how you sell them to your customers.
+This feature is especially useful for products that are priced by suppliers in a different unit of measure than how they are sold to customers.
 Building materials and feed/grain mixtures are common examples.

 For example, lumber is traditionally priced by the supplier in units of a thousand board feet and sold as individual pieces.
 Similarly, a feed mixture may be purchased by the ton, but sold in small quantities by weight.